 PhD Management Science, Accounting Concentration

-The Phd Accounting program is designed for students seeking training in the most advanced issues, both theoretical and applied.
-It is intended to prepare them primarily for teaching positions in research-oriented universities.
+The PhD Accounting program is designed for students seeking training in the most advanced issues in accounting, both theoretical and applied.
+It is intended to prepare them primarily for tenure-track positions in research-oriented universities.
 The program requires hands-on training in accounting research, supported by work in the disciplines of economics, mathematics, psychology and statistics, culminating in a doctoral dissertation.

 - Research Ranking